Division of Humanities and Fine Arts

 An advanced workshop in writing for the stage.
 Prerequisite: ENG 351 Playwriting I.

 Prerequisite: Introduction to Creative Writing.
-(Students who completed Freshman Creative Writing or Intermediate Creative Writing in previous years are also eligible to register.)
+(Students who completed Introduction to Creative Writing or Intermediate Creative Writing in previous years are also eligible to register.)
 Primarily intended for juniors and seniors.

 Prerequisite: Introduction to Creative Writing.
-(Students who completed Freshman Creative Writing or Intermediate Creative Writing in previous years are also eligible to register.)
+(Students who completed Introduction to Creative Writing or Intermediate Creative Writing in previous years are also eligible to register.)
 Primarily intended for juniors and seniors.

 190, 290, 390, 490.
 Internship